-Email may be your strongest tool for promoting content quickly and with minimal effort.
+Email may be your strongest tool for quick content distribution and with minimal effort.
 However, even if you have a loyal and substantial subscriber list, don’t stop with this tactic.
-The more effort you put in, the better the results you will see.
+Learning how to share your blog content takes effort.
+And the more effort you put in, the better the results you will see.

 3. Focus on Link Outreach and Link Building